-Endurance training in the summer should be slow and easy, concentrating on the heavier summer resistance work (mentioned above) to build strength.
+Endurance training should be slow and easy, concentrating on the heavier summer resistance work (mentioned above) to build strength.
 Moderate distance hiking or running with poles 2-3 times per week continues, including one longer workout.
 Your longer workout should be longer than your usual outing to build endurance for hiking, but do not work to exhaustion.

 Keep it slow and easy.
 Include some fartlek training (alternating fast and slow segments in the same workout) once a week if you feel up to it.
 Remember, the whole point of this summer work is to maintain endurance and strength, so you start the snowshoeing season in good shape.